AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 - Place on ice between all steps.

-- Sonicate sample for 30 sec [CHECK TIMING].
+- Sonicate sample for 30 sec.

 - Wipe the sonicator tip with 10% bleach, 70% ethanol, and DI water after each sample.